 In 1982, Fender tapped Kanda Shokai as the builder of Fender Guitars in Japan.
 (This was a transition period for Fender when they did not have an America manufacturing facility.)
 This is currently where Zematis guitars are produced.

 Zematis offers hand-built and hand-engraved guitars, which still command premium prices.
-Danny O’Brien manages the engraving staff.
-Zematis currently offers lower cost models, selling under the Greco-Zematis name, which has come to be known as their GZ line.
+Danny O'Brien manages the engraving staff.
+Zematis currently offers low cost models selling under the Greco-Zematis name, which has come to be known as the GZ line.